Claudia McMullin, Founder & CEO

 Rescue Cat: Kitty

 Lydia Martinez has over 17 years of retail, event and digital marketing experience.
 With her specialty in event, food, restaurant and culinary marketing, she joined the team in 2020 to streamline the Hugo Coffee marketing strategy and expand the marketing team.
-Lydia is passionate about cause-based marketing and helping businesses tell their story and fulfil their mission (which made her the perfect fit for Hugo).
+Lydia is passionate about cause-based marketing and helping businesses tell their story and fulfill their mission (which made her the perfect fit for Hugo).

 Lydia loves reading, old movies, climbing, and a good culinary smackdown TV show.
 She is an avid coffee drinker and is a big fan of the Hugo Cold Brew, the new Single Serving Brew Bags and her favorite roast, Roll Over Breakfast Blend.
 She goes through 3 bags a month.

 Her rescue cat is named Kitty because she and her husband could not agree on a name and after 2 years, “Kitty” stuck.
 Kitty is very judgy when Lydia has to work instead of nap.
 But someone has to pay for catnip and treats.

 Blaine is 23 years old and from Texas.
 After a long stint of traveling, which included exploring the Wasatch Mountains, Blaine fell in love with all the beauty and activities Utah has to offer, and moved to Salt Lake City in June of 2018.